BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/cloud/timestream.md

 ## Storage Layer Overview

-In the next section, we will go over how dashboard can query and populate the front end with data with AWS SDK.
+In the next section, we will go over how the client application (dashboard) can query and populate the front end with data with AWS SDK.

 ![Storage Layer Overview](https://docs.aws.amazon.com/timestream/latest/developerguide/images/ts-architecture.png)